google/cronet-transport-for-okhttp/README.md

     - `cacheResponse`
     - `sentRequestAtMillis` / `receivedResponseAtMillis`
-  - The `Request` field under `Response` is set as seen by the outmost layer and doesn't reflect internal Cronet transformations
+  - The `Request` field under `Response` is set as seen by the outmost layer and doesn't reflect internal Cronet transformations.
-  - Response parsing logic is different at places, generally Cronet is more lenient and will silently drop headers / fall back to default values where OkHttp might throw an exception (for example, parsing status codes).
+  - Response parsing logic is different at places.
+Generally, Cronet is more lenient and will silently drop headers/fall back to default values where OkHttp might throw an exception (for example, parsing status codes).
 This shouldn't be a concern for typical usage patterns.
   - Generally, while errors convey the same message across plain OkHttp and this library, the error message details differ.

 ### Interceptor incompatibilities
   - `Call` cancellation signals are propagated with a delay.
-  - If Cronet interceptor isn't the last application interceptor, the subsequent interceptors are bypassed.
+  - If the Cronet interceptor isn't the last application interceptor, the subsequent interceptors are bypassed.
-  - Most of `OkHttpClient` network related configuration which is handled by the core network logic is bypassed and has to be reconfigured directly on your `CronetEngine` builder.
+  - Most of the `OkHttpClient` network-related configuration which is handled by the core network logic is bypassed and has to be reconfigured directly on your `CronetEngine` builder.
   - Intermediate `EventListener` stages are not being reported.